Link Search Menu Expand Document

 pip install -e .

-README have other examples and other ways to run evaluations in different deployment scenarios.
+The README has examples and other ways to run evaluations in different deployment scenarios.